 1. APA Division 47

-APA 47 is a division of the American Psychological Association (APA) that promotes and offers exercise and sport psychology practitioners services.
-The site has a host of resources, from books and journals to articles and training webinars.
+APA 47 is a division of the American Psychological Association (APA) that promotes and offers services for exercise and sports psychology practitioners services.
+The site has many resources, from books and journals to articles and training webinars.

 2. Association for Applied Sport Psychology (AASP)